 The tools you use to manage your eCommerce business are as valuable as the keys to a flagship store.
 Those systems contain priceless information about your inventory, your orders, and your product feed that connect to online marketplaces and essential digital channels.

-That’s why they need to be protected with the kind of security that AWS Cognito multi-factor authentication can provide.
+That’s why they need to be protected with the kind of security that AWS Cognito MFA (multi-factor authentication) can provide.

 Much like showing an employee identification card when you show up in an office, authentication technologies are a way to confirm that only authorized people are logging into your backend infrastructure.